Peripli/specification/api.md

 The response body MUST be a valid JSON Object (`{}`).
 Additional details are provided in the response body section of [paging](#paging).

-The response MAY not contain information about the resource entities' `states`.
+The response MUST contain information about the resource entities' `states`.

 | Response Field | Type | Description |
 | -------------- | ---- | ----------- |